 Plant and equipment depreciation can be claimed for the easily removable fixtures and fittings found within the property.
 There are more than 6,000 different depreciable assets recognised by the ATO, including items like carpet, blinds, air conditioners, hot water systems, smoke alarms and ceiling fans.
 Each plant and equipment asset is assigned an individual effective life and depreciation rate.

 Under current legislation, owners of second-hand residential properties who exchanged contracts after 7:30pm on 9th May 2017 cannot claim deductions for previously used plant or equipment assets.
 Investors who purchase brand-new residential and substantially renovated properties, commercial real estate or add new plant and equipment assets to a second-hand residential property can still claim substantial depreciation deductions.

 As the owner of a residential investment property, claiming depreciation deductions can make a big difference to your cash flow.
-During FY 2018/19, BMT Tax Depreciation found residential clients an average first year claim of almost $9,000.
+During the last financial year, BMT Tax Depreciation found residential clients an average first year claim of almost $9,000.
 A BMT Tax Depreciation Schedule covers all deductions available over the lifetime of a property to ensure you maximise your cash flow and is 100 per cent tax deductible.

 BMT Tax Depreciation start by collecting the basic information needed to prepare the schedule.
 This includes simple details like the name you would like to appear on your depreciation schedule, the property address, purchase information and your property manager and your H&R Block accountant details.